NYPD/right-hand-drive/content/posts/celica-tachometer-fix.md

 ## The Problem

 Upon buying my Toyota ST205 I noticed that the tachometer was not working properly.
-It would never go above 3k RPMs despite hard acceleration and the car would idle at 200 RPM which didn't quite seemed right.
+It would never go above 3k RPMs despite hard acceleration and the car would idle at 200 RPM which didn't quite seem right.
 Here is a short video of how the tachometer behaved on idle:

 {{< rawhtml >}}
 <video controls preload="auto">